han-yaeger/yaeger-tutorial/docs/tilemaps.md

 }
 ```

-## Add the Tile Map to the Game Scene
+## Add the tile map to the game scene

 To be able to use the tile map, the scene will need to implement the
 interface `TileMapContainer`.
 This will expose the method `setupTileMaps()`,